RebornTrack970/MindustryAU/README.md

 # MindustryAU
 A FanFic/Lore about Mindustry Campaign, from the perspective of Crux.
+(All characters are Droids)

 This FanFic/Lore is writen and edited by **RTOmega.**